|

 full line of packing material and the first

-10. Wrap all fragile item separately and pad
+10. Wrap all fragile items separately and

-bottom and sides of boxes.
+pad bottom and sides of boxes.
+(Packing

 11. Label every box on all sides.
 You don’t